 - Classic TV – Watch your old favorites like classic Doctor Who, Three’s Company, The Rifleman, and more.

 - Home + DIY – Check out channels dedicated to making your home better, along with food, pets, and faith channels.

-- Explore – A variety of unscripted channels, with some dedicated to cars, history, science, nature, and more.
+- Explore – Various unscripted channels, with some dedicated to cars, history, science, nature, and more.

-- Sports – Several channels dedicated to sports programming, from outlets like the NFL Network, Fox Sports, and more.
+- Sports – Several channels are dedicated to sports programming, from the NFL Network, Fox Sports, and more.

 - Gaming + Anime – A mix of animation and gaming-themed channels, including ones dedicated to Minecraft, Naruto, and more.

-- Music – A number of music video channels for pop, classic, and faith music.
+- Music – Many music video channels for pop, classic, and faith music.

-- Latino – A number of channels with Latino language movies and TV programming.
+- Latino – Several channels with Latino language movies and TV programming.

 - Kids – Children’s programming is the theme of this category, including several Nickelodeon-based channels.

 There are way too many Pluto TV channels to list here, and again some of them disappear.
 That’s why we are putting our favorite channels in a separate article, which you can check out below.

 We do want to point out two channels that might be of interest.
 Since ViacomCBS own Pluto TV, it also offers programming from its paid streaming services like Paramount Plus and Showtime on their own Pluto TV channels.
 That allows users to check out select programming from both services without having to pay.

 Read more: Best Showtime series